guillaumeagile/CodeReadingWorkshop-DDD-Resources/StarterKit/Session1/agenda.md

 Take a few minutes to talk about your motivation for doing the club.
 This is important because it will help you support each other and make it more likely that your group will feel that the club sessions have value for them.

+## organize parts that can be done in groups (Independently - groups - Together)

 ### (2 mins) Independently - Note down one thing about the club:

 * that you are looking forward to or excited about